0xOmega, 0xΩ, it is being advertised and marketed as a new “religion”, one that is founded on the principles of the blockchain and its protocols.

 So, what does it stand for?
 Well, the “religion” seeks to be the new church/medium that exists between the believer or the religious follower and “god”, whatever god may mean in this context.
 The latter is not specifically explained or defined.
 Neither by the “religion” itself or its founder.

 What does this mean in practice?
 Nothing new actually.
 All you would be doing is switching networks, if you will.
 You’d trade your previous channel/classic church/medium for this one.
 Both claiming that they are the way to god.
 Quite literally even.
 In the classic churches we find the doctrines and priests implying that they are for instance “the seed” of the kingdom (on Earth) and that through them you can work your way to “god”.
 After all, catholic priests also claim that they can forgive your sins in the name of your/their “god”.

 In reality, by switching from the classic church to creations like 0xΩ religiously devoted people will not come any closer or easier in the direct presence of “god”, since finding your way to such state of being requires no mediating agent at all.
 It is just you and “the force”.

 So, is 0xOmega a religion?
 No, we wouldn’t describe it as such.
 If anything, it is a religiously inspired monetary and data distribution system that seems to exploit the inherent human need to seek essence through omnipresence and omni-activity.
-Because what do alleged follower of 0xΩ actually believe in, other than that religion can exist decentralized?
+Because what do alleged followers of 0xΩ actually believe in, other than that religion can exist decentralized?
 For the latter we don’t really need 0xOmega to prove this point since there are a variety of religiously inspired movements or collectives who today already exist decentralized.

 Can a 0xOmega be of use in today’s society?
-Sure, we can see several useful applications but to call it a religion or cult is far from accurate in our opinion.
+Sure, we can see several useful applications but to call it a religion is far from accurate in our opinion.
 A slick marketing strategy?
 Yes, that it is surely.